moisonmaxime/Super-OOP-Bros/readme.txt

 - Bird needs to stay in center of screen..
 Just remove left and right buttons..

+- Physics needs to be changed a tiny bit to allow jumps when not on the floor.

+- bird needs to "die()" when in contact with hitbox on all 4 sides (Only the top causes "die()" right now).

 - Bird needs to be animated to tilt up and down and to flap its wings.

 - Bird and other sprites need transparancy (Angelo has not yet showed us transparancy.)